 This page shows and provides access to detail regarding the highest cycling climbs in Colorado.
 Colorado's 10 Highest Climbs by Bike are featured on this page.
 Scroll down to access the Top 10 Highest Colorado Bike Climbs "Table.".
 These bicycling climbs can be viewed on their individual PJAMM ClImb Pages by clicking on the links to those pages from the map, chart or photo of the climb.
 The 10 highest cycling climbs in Colorado are, in order of finish altitude, 1.
 Mount Evans, 2.
 Pikes Peak, 3.
-Trail Ridge, 4.
-Independence Pass East, 5.
-Cottonwood Pass, 6.
-Independence Pass West, 7.
-Loveland Pass South, 8.
-Loveland Pass from Georgetown, 9.
-Guanella Pass, and 10.
-Slumgulion Pass.
+Trail Ridge West, 4.
+Trail Ridge, 5.
+Independence Pass East, 6.
+Cottonwood Pass, 7.
+Independence Pass West, 8.
+Loveland Pass from Keystone, 9.
+Loveland Pass from Georgetown, and 10.
+Guanella Pass.

 Mt.
 Evans is the highest paved road in North America.